DixCar/emailStudio/docs/Ruby/Basic.md

 > Modules also have `name=""`, `label=""` and `hint=""` as attributes.

-> Spoiler alert!
-You can let editors manipulate how modules are displayed using `Modulezones`.
+> You can let editors manipulate how modules are displayed using `Modulezones`.